jaydenc3399/sep11-freedom-project/tool/learning-log.md

 ---

-### Another thing tht I tried to do was remove the number 0 in the parenthesis and see if it would change anything, it looked like this
+### Another thing that I tried to do was remove the number 0 in the parenthesis and see if it would change anything, it looked like this

 ```js
 onKeyDown("down", () => {